boi4/libpfasst-doc/content/libpfasst/_index.md

 ## Build & Usage Instructions

-If you have followed the instructions for the docker build in the [Open MPI section](@/open-mpi/_index.md), LibPFASST was already cloned and compiled at `/opt/hpc/build/LibPFASST`.
+*Note: If you have followed the instructions for the Docker build in the [Open MPI section](@/open-mpi/_index.md), LibPFASST was already cloned and compiled at `/opt/hpc/build/LibPFASST`.*

 Before compiling LibPFASST, make sure that you have installed the dynamic Open MPI fork in one of the ways described in [the Open MPI section](@/open-mpi/_index.md) and `mpicc` and `mpifort` are both in your path.
 You can double check by running `mpicc --showme` and `mpifort --showme` and validate that the right include and linking paths are presented.